-Recent demonstrations and rhetoric linked to far-right groups have been deeply distressing for many in our communities.
+Recent demonstrations and rhetoric linked to far right groups, since 2024, have been deeply distressing for many in our communities.
 Across the country, we have heard from youth workers, volunteers, and organisations about the impact on young people, on those who support them, and on the spaces where young people gather and grow.

 As national youth organisations, we stand together in visible solidarity against racism, Islamophobia, and all forms of divisive rhetoric.
 We know these issues cut deeply into questions of identity and belonging – for young people, for communities, and for everyone working in the youth sector.